patternfly/patternfly/README.md

 `pf add:example <name>`    Adds a new example to the design system

 `pf add:extension <name>`  Adds a new extension to the design system

+### Showing Multiple States for Components

+To show multiple states of a component.
+You can wrap each state in a `template` tag.

+The template tag also incorporates `data-title` and `data-description` attributes.
+If the attributes are specified the values will be used to communicate about the template state that is associated with each template.

+\* Usage of these attributes are preferred over direction insertion of this information, because the contents of a template tag will also be used for the example in the documentation.
+By using these attributes, we eliminate unneeded code in our documentation examples.